martini-drinker/wsearch/README.md

 	...
 ]
 ```
+## Info
+In the course of work, new properties will be added to the objects in the search.
+Сlone the object to prevent this before searching.
 ## Customizing
 You can add custom options to searching in second argument of function.
 List of options: